Metric definitions, color schemes, and references

 Cite this tool

-If you use iLIS metric in your research, please cite:
+If you use LIVIA in your research, please cite:

-If you use the FlyPredictome data, please also cite:
+If you use the LIS or iLIS metric, please also cite: